-Concerned a child may have dyslexia?
+Concerned someone you know may have dyslexia?

-Before an official diagnosis is made, you can be on the lookout for some common red flags that may signal dyslexia.
-While this page is not intended as a substitute for a formal educational evaluation, we do provide you with links to some assessment tools that can help provide valuable information on a student’s strengths and weaknesses.
 The purpose of this post is to provide the reader with some basic background knowledge and some talking points when advocating for a child.
 We’ve compiled a list of some of the most common signs of dyslexia by age group.

 The first thing to check for is a family history of dyslexia.
 Because dyslexia is genetic, the likelihood of a child having dyslexia is increased if a family member also has dyslexia.